Gârla Mare: Economy

-During the communist era, this commune was an important cultural and economic centre.
-It had a direct connection to the Danube trade routes through its port.
-Efficient use of the relief and local resources allowed for the development of farms and crops that would then be redistributed among neighbouring towns.
-After the fall of communism, a great deal of resources have been lost as a consequence of poor maintenance and depreciation.
+During the Communist era, this commune was an important cultural and economic centre.
+It was directly connected to the Danube trade routes through its port.
+Efficient use of the relief and local resources allowed for the development of farms and crops that would then be redistributed among neighboring towns.
+After the fall of communism in 1989, a great deal of resources have been lost as a consequence of poor maintenance and depreciation.